KarthiSrinithi-V/todo-task-manager/README.md

 ## ✨ Features

-- 🔐 Simulated authentication using localStorage (JWT-ready structure)
+- 🔐 Simulated authentication using localStorage.
 - ✅ Full CRUD functionality for tasks (Create, Read, Update, Delete)
 - 👥 Task sharing with other users via username or email
 - 🎯 Filters for task status, due date, and priority